The Ultimate 4 Days in Lake Como Itinerary

 The inside of the building has been converted into a museum and a conference center, and the complex hosts a peaceful set of botanical gardens.

-If you have the time, I would strongly recommend getting the combi ticket as the museum inside the villa is simply fantastic!
+When it comes to tickets, you can choose to visit the gardens only, or opt for a combo ticket which includes the museum as well.
+If you have the time, I would strongly recommend getting the combo ticket as the museum inside the villa is simply fantastic!

 You can find 14 rooms inside, each containing original decorations and furniture.
 From the gorgeous Sala della Musica to the intimate chambers and bathrooms, you’ll get a great insight into the life of former inhabitants.